 Three of the Company's projects are situated within the Central Namibian Gold Belt (Figure 13) - namely Erongo, Grootfontein and Otjitasu.
-Following the success of the JOGMEC joint venture which has secured funding for development of the Lofdal Heavy Rare Earth project, management has focused its exploration attention on the unfolding events pertaining to new gold discoveries in Namibia spearheaded by the success of Osino Resources discovery at Twin Hills.
+Management has focused its exploration attention on the unfolding events pertaining to new gold discoveries in Namibia spearheaded by the success of Osino Resources discovery at Twin Hills.
 To date, the Company has directed limited funds for the exploration of these properties and it is recommended that priority now be given to regional gold exploration on these EPLs which cover just over 2,000 km2 in this emerging gold belt.